Nights away and international travel

 Nights Away and international travel have not been possible since the COVID 19 pandemic stated.
 The Scouts have been working with the various governments to establish when residential and international activities can resume in the various jurisdictions.

 The Scouts have issued periods in which members may not take part in international travel, allowing for the groups to then make firm plans to cancel, move and reschedule or get refunds for trips which they can’t participate in.
 This has been reviewed periodically with the time frames extended on a rolling basis.

-Therefore, our approach is to wait until each jurisdiction is at green readiness level remains, unless otherwise stated in the readiness level for your jurisdiction.
+Our approach is currently to wait until each jurisdiction is at green readiness level remains, unless otherwise stated in the readiness level for your jurisdiction.
 We encourage groups not to raise hopes by starting or continuing any planning in the coming months whilst travel advice and government restrictions are rapidly changing.
 If allowed within a jurisdiction members must plan for the various changes which may impact on the trip, be confident of managing the trip safely and have the approval of the County/Area/Region (Scotland)/ Chief Commissioner through the Visits Abroad process.

 We will continue to review the situation and should all restrictions ease enough to make international Scouts trips viable and safe a revised date for these restarting will be published.
-Our next formal scheduled review will be in November 2021.

 For the purposes of this guidance where we refer to international travel we refer to those trips which would fall within the definition and requirements of POR Rule 9.64 Visits Abroad.

 During 2021 we have seen a gradual return to nights away activities in all jurisdictions.
 This may start off with small expedition camping for Scouts and Explorer Scouts, then increase to bigger camps, then eventually opening wider nights away opportunities.
 Check the readiness level table for the allowances and restrictions in your jurisdiction.

 Further guidance is available on the planning COVID-safe nights away in 2021 page.